June 2022

 - a government consultation on the potential introduction of student number controls

-Delegates will look at the likely impact that these measures would have on widening access and social mobility, alongside new requirements from the OfS for all universities to develop new access and participation plans.
+Delegates looked at the likely impact that these measures would have on widening access and social mobility, alongside new requirements from the OfS for all universities to develop new access and participation plans.

-In addition, with the new policy approach also emphasising university support for alternative pathways, the conference will be an opportunity to consider:
+In addition, with the new policy approach also emphasising university support for alternative pathways, the conference was an opportunity to consider:

 - integration into local skills systems - priorities for further integration of universities, and the role of the Lifelong Learning Entitlement in improving the offer for mature learners